Evolutionary Game Theory: Hawks vs Doves

 meets hawk meets dove

-The actual payoff, however, depends on the probability of meeting a hawk or dove, which in turn is a representation of the percentage of hawks and doves in the population when a particular contest takes place.
-That, in turn, is determined by the results of all of the previous contests.
-If the cost of losing C is greater than the value of winning V (the normal situation in the natural world) the mathematics ends in an evolutionarily stable strategy (ESS), a mix of the two strategies where the population of hawks is V/C. The population regresses to this equilibrium if any new hawks or doves make a temporary perturbation in the population.
-The solution of the hawk dove game explains why most animal contests involve only ritual fighting behaviours in contests rather than outright battles.
-The result does not at all depend on "good of the species" behaviours as suggested by Lorenz, but solely on the implication of actions of so-called selfish genes.
+The actual payoff, however, depends on the proportion of Hawk / Dove encounters, which is determined by the percentage of hawks and doves in the population.
+That percentage evolves, based on the results of all of the previous contests.
+If the cost of losing C is greater than the value of winning V (the normal situation in the nature) the mathematics ends in an evolutionarily stable strategy (ESS), a mix of the two strategies where the aggregate "good" to the Hawks in the population is V/C. The population regresses to this equilibrium if any new hawks or doves make a temporary perturbation in the population.
+The solution of the hawk-dove game explains why most within-species contests involve only ritual (agonistic) fighting behaviors rather than battles "to the death".
+The result does not at all depend on "good of the species" behaviors as suggested by Lorenz, but solely on the implication of actions of so-called selfish genes.